 It is important to understand not only the factors that create drought risk, but the factors that are prohibiting the mitigation of these drought impacts.
 A major barrier in Africa and Asia in addressing the causes of drought impacts is a lack of political will.
 This lack of political will is often due to the complex nature of drought and the many aspects that need to be considered when addressing it.
 It also sometimes takes a while for the effects of drought to become apparent.
 Furthermore, the severity of the issue of drought often evolves very gradually.
+The

-The combination of these factors often results in a lack of political will to address the issues associated with drought.
+25 Oweis, T. & Hachum, A (2003).
+Improving Water Productivity in the Dry Areas of West Asia and North Africa.
+Water Productivity in Agriculture: Limits and Opportunities for Improvement.
+Pg 182 combination of these factors often results in a lack of political will to address the issues associated with drought.
 Another concern is that there is no direct relationship between the timely and precise prediction of drought through scientific data and the political will to act, implement mitigation, and provide resources for loss prevention.
 At times governments will allocate food aid to community members in order to increase governmental popularity, even when there is no apparent threat of drought.
-This calls into question whether drought resources are sometimes being used as a means to bolster political standing instead of providing relief to the public.
+This calls into question whether or not drought resources are sometimes being used as a means to bolster political standing instead of providing relief to the public.